-"Canadian Police Association - Your Computer is Locked" is a screen locker infection which asks computer users to pay a non existent fine (100 Canadian dollars) for supposedly made law violations.
-It's a scam developed by Cyber criminals who are using such deceptive strategy to trick computer users into believing that they have to pay a fine for owning pirated content, watching pornography etc. You should understand that Canadian Police Association has nothing to do with this message, Cyber criminals who are responsible for creating this ransomware infection are exploiting the name of an authority to make their screen locker appear more legitimate.
+"Canadian Police Association - Your Computer is Locked" is a screen locker infection, which demands that computer users pay a bogus fine (100 Canadian dollars) for supposed law violations.
+This is a scam developed by cyber criminals who employ deceptive strategies to trick computer users into believing that they have to pay a fine for owning pirated content, watching pornography, etc. In fact, the Canadian Police Association has nothing to do with this message; cyber criminals responsible for creating this ransomware infection exploit the name of an authority in order to make their screen locker appear authentic.

-This screen locker originates from a family of ransomware called Epubb, deceptive messages that are used in these infections has been translated to various languages.
-For example if a computer user from USA would get his/her PC infected with this ransomware the header of this ransomware would be changed to FBI (Federal Bureau of Investigation), computer users from UK would see this message as being send by Bedfordshire Police etc. "Canadian Police Association - Your Computer is Locked" ransomware and other similar screen lockers are able to detect the IP address of the computers that they infiltrate and having such information they adapt their headers and the deceptive message.
+This screen locker originates from a family of ransomware called Epubb, and the deceptive messages used within these infections are translated into various languages.
+For example, if a computer user from the USA has his/her PC infected with this ransomware, the header is changed to FBI (Federal Bureau of Investigation), computer users from UK see the message as being sent by Bedfordshire Police, etc. "Canadian Police Association - Your Computer is Locked" ransomware and other similar screen lockers are able to detect the IP addresses of the computers they infiltrate, and using this information, adapt the headers and deceptive message accordingly.

-You shouldn't even consider paying the fine that you are asked by "Canadian Police Association - Your Computer is Locked" screen locker - you will loose your money and your PC will still be blocked.
-To prevent such infections from entering your PC you should always use a legitimate antivirus and antispyware programs.
-Most commonly such ransomware infections are distributed using spam campaigns, Trojans and malicious websites.
-If you computer screen is locked by such message use the provided removal guide and unlock your PC.
+Do not consider paying the fine demanded by "Canadian Police Association - Your Computer is Locked" screen locker - you will lose your money and your PC will remain blocked.
+To prevent these infections entering your PC, always use legitimate antivirus and antispyware programs.
+Commonly, ransomware infections such as these are distributed using spam campaigns, Trojans, and malicious websites.
+If your computer screen is locked by this type of message, use the removal guide provided to unlock your PC.

-Fake message shown in "Canadian Police Association - Your Computer is Locked" scam:
+A fake message displayed in the "Canadian Police Association - Your Computer is Locked" scam:

 Your computer is locked!
 All activity of this computer has been recorded.
 If you use a web cam, videos and pictures were saved for identification.